 When generating choices and content for your playlist, SongMash uses Spotify's API to ensure that we don't pick songs already added to your library, combining the power of a collaborative playlist while discovering music none of you have heard before.

-We needed it the interface and the navigation for SongMash to be as simple as possible.
+We needed the interface and the navigation for SongMash to be as simple as possible.
 I defined the following principles to prioritize when designing for the least amount of user effort:

 Familiarity: if the interface was familiar to the user, they would have to spend less mental effort into understanding the interface, hence reducing possible errors.

-Easy choices: For our machine learning model, more data meant better output.
+Easy choices: For our k-means machine learning model, more data meant better output.
 However, we had to strike a balance between bombarding the user with questions while gathering valuable data.
 We concluded that the simplest choices will give us the most information without confusing or misleading the user.

 Masking the tech: Users didn't need to understand the crux of our algorithm to get a personalized playlist.
 We had to mask the tech and keep the interface skeletal enough that it got the job done.

-I came up with two possible ways a user could make selections on the app:
+In the spirit of exploration, I came up with two possible ways a user could make selections on the app: